-Wall St. rescue fund watchdog says U.S. bank heads too insulated
+Wall Street leaders too insulated, says watchdog for U.S. rescue fund

 In 2008, Congress created TARP to buttress a financial system crippled by crashes in the housing and stock markets.
 U.S. taxpayers have invested more than $400 billion since the crisis, mostly in large Wall Street banks.

-Goldsmith Romero leads a staff of roughly 140 investigators examining possible abuse of the TARP program.
+Goldsmith Romero leads a staff of roughly 140 who investigate possible abuse of the TARP program.
 Since it was conceived, the inspector general's office has helped recover more than $10 billion in misappropriated money.

 Every three months, Goldsmith Romero's office reports to Congress on her agency's work.
 The 550-page report filed on Wednesday details tens of thousands of cash injections, selloffs and other investments of taxpayer money.